WillWatkins/front-end-project/feedback.md

 ### Login

-​

-- [ ] Some indication of who is logged in (this can be hardcoded) `can't seem to see any indication of user and I'm able to do things like delete anyone's comments`
+- [✅] Some indication of who is logged in (this can be hardcoded) ​
-      ​

 ### Reviews